Full Moon Party at Koh Phangan, Thailand

 It’s one of Thailand’s most notorious beach parties where you’ll find lots of fire dancers, bucket cocktails, and glow-in-the-dark body paint.
 Here’s all you need to know about this “rave” that draws in travellers to Koh Phangan, Thailand.

-– What’s a Full Moon Party? –
+– What is a Full Moon Party? –

 Most great legends have humble beginnings.
 Apparently, that’s the case for massive beach festivals in Thailand as well.
 Back in the 80s, a group of backpackers decided to have a small party on Haad Rin Beach in Koh Phangan.
 Maybe they were inspired by the 70s hit, Dancing in the Moonlight, since they did exactly that – drank and danced under the light of a full moon.

 The partying usually starts as early as 5 days before the full moon for those who want to warm up for the main event – the actual Full Moon Party will last the whole night of the full moon till sunrise the next morning.
-There’s no rhyme or reason why the partying is done around this lunar period, except that the tradition happened to begin as such
+There’s no rhyme or reason why the partying is done around this lunar period, except that the tradition happened to begin as such.

 Alcohol served in a bucket.